dreamx-market/dreamx-docs/ws.md

 #### Parameters

 *   requestId: a string uuid that will be sent back by the server in response messages so the client can appropriately respond when multiple subscriptions are made
-*   networkId: the Ethereum network id to which you'd like to subscribe.
-Default is 1 (mainnet). (optional)

 #### Reponse